 project-based learning curriculum that provides a structured atmosphere, giving way for positive enforcement of pro-social behaviors

 book clubs that work at each student's level to increase their comfort and love of reading

-The FLY school-year program meets Monday through Thursday from 2:30 PM to 5:30 PM, and follows the Buffalo Public Schools calendar.
-The summer program runs Monday through Thursday 3:00 PM to 6:30 PM.
+The FLY school-year program meets Monday through Thursday from 2:30 PM to 5:30 PM and follows the Buffalo Public Schools calendar.
+The summer program runs Monday through Thursday from 3:00 PM to 6:30 PM.

 For more information about participating in FLY, please contact the program coordinator, Donna Glasgow:

 For more information about volunteering with FLY, please click here or contact a WEDI associate at 716-393-4088.